 In Figure 4 the four models for production are shown in combination with the ground truth.
 The SVR shows the lowest percentage of negative production predictions which results in the SVR having better predictions at night than the other models.
 The LSTM seems to perform better at predicting the shape of the production during the day, however the LSTM predicts negative production during the night.

-The MLP seems to perform the worst out of these models which corresponds to the results of Table 5.
+The MLP seems to perform the worst out of these models, which corresponds to the results of Table 5.